FPT Approximation Schemes for Maximizing Submodular Functions: Abstract

 \section{Abstract}

-We investigate the existence of approximation algorithms for maximization of submodular functions, that run in fixed parameter tractable (FPT) time.
-Given a non-decreasing submodular set function $v: 2^X \to \reals$ the goal is to select a subset $S$ of $K$ elements from $X$ such that $v(S)$ is maximized.
+We investigate the existence of approximation algorithms for maximization of submodular functions, that run in a fixed parameter tractable (FPT) time.
+Given a non-decreasing submodular set function $v\colon 2^X \to \reals$ the goal is to select a subset $S$ of $K$ elements from $X$ such that $v(S)$ is maximized.
 We identify three properties of set functions, referred to as $p$-separability properties, and we argue that many real-life problems can be expressed as maximization of submodular, $p$-separable functions, with low values of the parameter $p$.
 We present FPT approximation schemes for the minimization and maximization variants of the problem, for several parameters that depend on characteristics of the optimized set function, such as $p$ and $K$.
-We confirm that our algorithms are applicable to a broad class of problems, in particular to problems from computational social choice, such as item selection or winner determination under several multiwinner election systems.